qwertie/ecsharp/ecs/for-normal-coders.md

 It's okay if you have no idea what the items on the list mean.
 Trust me though, it's good stuff.
 Only items #1, #5 and #6 are actually implemented, so that's what I'll be talking about in this article.

-EC# is\* a grand plan to transform C# into a much more powerful and more succinct language.
+EC# is a grand plan to transform C# into a much more powerful and more succinct language\*.
 The plan has a lot of stuff that doesn't exist yet, but I focused on some of my most-wanted features first, so I hope you'll find that EC# is already powerful enough for a variety of useful tasks where plain C# falls short.

 Safe navigation operator and lambda methods
 -------------------------------------------